 Students are expected to behave appropriately at school.
 Conduct that violates the rights of others, disrupts the school, or interferes with learning is not acceptable.
 This misconduct includes, but is not limited to, the following:

-Abusive/Profane Language Hazing
+Hate Speech Abusive/Profane Language Alcohol/Drug Use Hazing

-Alcohol/Drug Use Hostile Action
+Arson Hostile Action

-Improper Dress/Dress Code Violation Arson Assault/Threat Leaving the Classroom/School Grounds without Permission Battery
+Assault/Threat Improper Dress/Dress Code Violation Battery Leaving the Classroom/School Grounds

-Bullying/Harassment Loitering
+Bullying/Harassment without Permission